 Having tragically lost his wife to cancer only six weeks earlier, Ian Woosnam selected Clarke as one of his wild cards and the rest is history.
 Clarke did not let him down, winning all three of his matches as Europe went on to convincingly beat the USA.

-A larger than life, fun loving character, Clarke famously downed a pint of Guinness in front of an adoring home crowd, he has consistently won on numerous tours.
-His defining moment as an individual player came at Royal St George’s when he held off Phil Mickelson and Dustin Johnson to win the Open by three shots.
-A 4&3 WGC Matchplay Championship win over Tiger Woods in 2000 certainly rates highly in his extensive list of achievements, which have also included three English Opens and a further World Golf Championship.
+A larger than life, fun-loving character, Clarke famously downed a pint of Guinness in front of an adoring home crowd.
+A winner of 22 tournaments worldwide, his defining moment as an individual player came at Royal St George’s when he held off Phil Mickelson and Dustin Johnson to win The Open by three shots.
+A 4&3 WGC-Matchplay Championship win over Tiger Woods in 2000 certainly rates highly in his extensive list of achievements, which have also included three English Opens and a further World Golf Championships title.

 Clarke is a lover of the finer things in life.
 Fine wine, cigars and cars are on the list of favourites.
 When asked what to expect from Clarke’s Ryder Cup captaincy in 2016, Rory McIlroy, famously replied, “we’ll be well dressed”.

 The Darren Clarke Foundation supports junior golf in Ireland, aswell as cancer charities.
-The popular Clarke is also enjoying his time on the Champions Tour, aswell as being involved in numerous golf course design projects.
+The popular Clarke is also enjoying his time on the PGA Tour Champions, where he won his first over-50s title at the TimberTech Championship in 2020, aswell as being involved in numerous golf course design projects.
 With Clarke around, there is no shortage of smiles and laughter.

 |Ryder Cup Captain||2016|

 |European Tour Wins||11|